From antinode clusters to node clusters: The concentration dependent transition of floaters on a standing Faraday wave: Potential energy estimate

+Now, what is the reason for the observed pattern inversion?
+To answer this question we estimate the energy in artificially created node and antinode clusters, which are inspired by our experimental observations [Figs. \ref{Fig4_designedclusters}(a), \ref{Fig4_designedclusters}(b)]: The antinode cluster is modeled as a two-dimensional static hexagonally packed cluster where the distance between the neighboring floaters increases towards the antinode point (A) [Fig. \ref{Fig4_designedclusters}(c)] to implement the observed breathing effect.
+The distance here can be considered as the period-averaged experimental distance between the floaters.
+The node cluster, in contrast, is designed as a two-dimensional hexagonal cluster where the distance between the neighboring floaters sitting exactly at the crossing of two nodal lines (N) is equal to an average floater diameter $2R$ [Fig. \ref{Fig4_designedclusters}(d)].
+Furthermore, the distance slightly increases away from N. Further details on the artificial antinode and node cluster configurations can be found in Appendix~\ref{sectII}.

+During the motion of the floaters on the wave there is an intricate exchange of wave energy (input), potential energy, kinetic energy, and dissipation (output).
+However, in a steady state the input and output must balance and since the particles return to (approximately) the same positions after each period of the wave it is sufficient to compare the potential energy $E$ of the floaters for the two situations.
+This potential energy has two contributions, due to the drift and due to the capillary attraction.

-For both configurations we then calculate the potential energy of the floaters: The first contribution to the total potential energy $E(\phi)$ is the capillary energy $E_c(\phi)$, which we estimate as the sum of the capillary energies $E_c(l)$ of all floater pairs, with $l$ the (two-dimensional) distance between the floaters in each pair.
-We use the approximation $E_c(l)\propto K_0(l/l_c)$, which is valid for small surface deformations~\cite{Capillaryforce,Cheerios}.
-Here, $K_0$ is the zeroth order modified Bessel function of the second kind and $l_c$ the capillary length.
-The second contribution is the drift energy $E_d(\phi)$, which is the sum of the drift energies $E_d(x,y)\propto (1-\cos 2k_y y) (1-\cos 2k_x x)$ of the single floaters that depend on their positions $(x,y)$ with respect to the wave~\cite{Falkovich,Footnote2}.
+The first contribution to $E$ is the capillary energy $E_c$, which we estimate as the sum of the capillary energies of each floater pair $E_c(l_{i,j})$, where $l_{i,j}$ is the distance between floaters $i$ and $j$.
+Here, we use the approximation $E_c(l_{i,j}) = A_c K_0(l_{i,j}/l_c)$, where $K_0$ is the zeroth order modified Bessel function of the second kind.
+This approximation is valid for small surface deformations, i.e., for small spheres, loosely packed structures or relatively distant spheres \cite{Capillaryforce, Cheerios}.
+[Both the size and the density of a sphere are important in judging whether the linear approximation is applicable.
+To this end, we check the Bond number $B$ for our spheres and find that $B\ll1$, i.e., the approximation is valid (see Appendix~\ref{sect_contact_angle}).]
+Studies that comparatively discuss the exact solution of the capillary force of floaters of similar size suggest that the difference with the approximation is less than $2\%$~\cite{Vassileva}.
+The second contribution to $E$ is the drift energy $E_d$.
+It is the sum over the single-floater drift energy $E_d(x_i,y_i) = A_d (1-\cos 2k_x x_i) (1-\cos 2k_y y_i)$, where $(x_i,y_i)$ is the position of floater $i$.
+Note that the prefactors $A_c$ and $A_d$ are known functions of particle, liquid, and wave properties.
+The full expressions for $E_c(l_{i,j})$ and $E_d(x_i,y_i)$, including prefactors, are provided in Appendix~\ref{sectIII}.